September is National Preparedness Month! This year’s theme is “Prepare to Protect. Preparing for disasters is protecting everyone you love.”

 BLS Level C-CPR Blended Online Learning and Classroom Component Options

 Register for one of BLS Blended 120, 90, or 60.
 Mike will provide you with a redemption key to unlock the online component and will verify the location, date, time of the in-classroom component.
 After successfully completing the BLS Blended – Online Component, you will automatically receive a receipt called the ‘BLS Blended Class Pass’.
 The Class Pass allows entry to the BLS Blended Online – In-classroom Component when presented to the course instructor.
-The in-classroom options are:
+The online part 1 must be completed first then the required part 2 hands-on part must be completed within 90 days to get your certification:

 Cost is still $95.00 per person, regular cost is $110.00 per person.
 Set up a group of 6 or more and yours will be FREE.